mzazon/awesome-cloud-projects/aws/cross-org-data-sharing-blockchain/cross-org-data-sharing-blockchain.md

    echo "✅ Created EventBridge rules for cross-organization notifications"
    ```

    The event-driven notification system is now operational, providing real-time visibility into blockchain activities across all participating organizations.
-This architecture enables immediate response to data sharing events, ensuring that compliance officers, data stewards, and business stakeholders receive timely notifications about critical blockchain operations.
-The system forms the foundation for automated compliance monitoring and audit trail management.
+This architecture enables immediate response to data sharing events, ensuring compliance officers, data stewards, and business stakeholders receive timely notifications about critical blockchain operations while forming the foundation for automated compliance monitoring.

 10. **Create Blockchain Client for Cross-Organization Operations**:

     The blockchain client serves as the application layer that organizations use to interact with the Hyperledger Fabric network.
-This client abstracts the complexity of blockchain operations, providing a simple interface for creating data sharing agreements, joining networks, and accessing shared data.
-In production environments, this client would integrate with the organization's existing applications and use the official Hyperledger Fabric SDK for secure, authenticated blockchain interactions.
+This client abstracts blockchain complexity, providing a simple interface for creating data sharing agreements, joining networks, and accessing shared data.
+In production environments, this client would integrate with existing applications using the official [Hyperledger Fabric SDK](https://docs.aws.amazon.com/managed-blockchain/latest/hyperledger-fabric-dev/managed-blockchain-hyperledger-develop-chaincode.html) for secure, authenticated blockchain interactions.

     ```bash
     # Create blockchain client script for cross-organization operations